The Shakespeare Jukebox

-Since that time, the line-up has included Paul Harrison, Alex Archer, Dick Silson, Robbie Carnegie, Barrie Goodwin, Malcolm Lomax and Jayne Marling.
+Since that time, the line-up has included Paul Harrison, Alex Archer, Dick Silson, Robbie Carnegie, Barrie Goodwin, Jayne Marling, Malcolm Lomax and Elyse Marling.
 The pieces we perform are reviewed, added to and re-interpreted each year.
 Props and additional bits of costume have increasingly found their way in.

 We perform what ever the weather - lying down on wet flagstones holds no fear to us.